About Libertas Institute

 You will bring to the role your:

-- Minimum 5 years’ experience in policy research (or related work, such as practicing/studying law in a relevant policy area).
+- Minimum 3–5 years experience in policy research or related work (such as working for a prosecutor’s, public defender’s office, or law enforcement agency).
 Internships count as experience.

 - Policy savvy and an ability to navigate diverse, nuanced ideologies.
 Libertas engages with individuals who hold a wide variety of beliefs.